max-4711/ez-event-push/README.md

         SomeRandomOtherProperty = "4712"
     });

-To enable make this work, your transmitted data class -in this case YourDataClassOrDomainEvent- needs to be serializable and implement the INotificationIdentifier interface.
+To enable make this work, your transmitted data class -in this case YourDataClassOrDomainEvent- just needs to be serializable.
+For serialization System.Text.Json is being used; so in most cases it should just work.
 It could for exemple use this code:

     using System;